 In August 1996, the FDA approved HGH for use in adult patients for the first time.
 Before this, it was only authorized for use to promote growth in HGH deficient children.
 The new indication is for “SDS,” or somatotropin (growth hormone) deficiency syndrome, as a result of pituitary disease, hypothalamic disease, surgery, radiation therapy or injury.

 In effect, the FDA approval covers the use of HGH for anti-aging purposes since low levels of HGH or IGF-1 indicate a failure of the pituitary to release adequate amounts of this vital substance.
 In addition, the signs of SDS, such as decreased physical mobility, lower energy, higher risk of cardiovascular disease, are exactly the same as those seen in aging adults with low HGH levels.
-The FDA approval for HGH in adults means that any physician may now prescribe it to their HGH deficient aging patients without fear of practicing outside of conventional orthodox mainstream medicine.
+The FDA approval for HGH in adults means that any provider may now prescribe it to their HGH deficient aging patients without fear of practicing outside of conventional orthodox mainstream medicine.

 Article written by Dr. Neal Rouzier, author of Healthy Aging

 For years I have awaited the results of a study by Mark Blackman, M.D., once the Chief of Endocrinology at John Hopkins and now a director of The National Center of Complementary and Alternative Medicine at the NIH.
-I considered this physician to be the leader in growth hormone research, a superb scientist and an excellent speaker on HGH.
+I considered this provider to be the leader in growth hormone research, a superb scientist and an excellent speaker on HGH.
 The long anticipated results of his study on HGH appeared in the November 13, 2002 issue of JAMA.
 Dr. Blackman has studied hormones extensively and is a strong supporter of HGH for the prevention of deterioration that accompanies aging.

-I was hoping that his study would put HGH on the front page of newspapers and quiet the fears and concerns of physicians who remain skeptical.
+I was hoping that his study would put HGH on the front page of newspapers and quiet the fears and concerns of providers who remain skeptical.
 Unfortunately, it didn’t.
 In fact it made the situation worse.
 The good points of the article were that HGH was beneficial in increasing lean body mass, decreasing fat mass, increasing muscle strength and enhancing endurance.
 The problem was that HGH was termed dangerous due to side effects (edema and arthralgia) and the risk of causing diabetes in a few men.
 Past studies have shown that high doses of HGH can raise blood sugar and cause insulin insensitivity.

 The purpose of this review is to dispel the fears, explain why the researchers found side effects, and to give a synopsis of the 300 plus articles I have recently and diligently reviewed.
 Keep in mind that this is just one study out of hundreds of studies and must be looked at accordingly.
 My systematic review will first summarize Dr. Blackman’s article and secondly compare it with other studies.